QuTech-Delft/qtt/INSTALL.md

 ## Create a working Python environment

-You need 3.4, but we recommand Python 3.6+.
+We recommend Python 3.6+.
 For Unix python is installed by default, for windows we recommend using [Anaconda](https://www.continuum.io/downloads).
 For Windows you need admin rights, or create your [own environment](http://conda.pydata.org/docs/using/envs.html).